osasto-kuikka/KGE/README.md

 $ sudo apt-get install armake
 ```

-Then, simply navigate to the ACE3 project directory and run `$ make`
+Then, simply navigate to the KGE project directory and run `$ make`

 Other make targets include: